klanchman/homebridge-logi-circle-controls/README.md

 Log into the web interface at https://circle.logi.com.

 Once logged in and viewing a camera, the URL should be along the lines of `https://circle.logi.com/#/accessories/<ID>`.
-The ID in the URL is the device ID required in the config objects above.
+The ID in the URL is the device ID required in the config objects below.

 ## Configuration